DSeeHappy/BigDataProjectBackEnd/README.md

 Integration testing requires the docker containers to be running

 To test the server, run the following command
+Testing will run the unit tests and integration tests for Controllers and Services

+- Services is the Unit testing
+- Controllers is the Integration testing

 ```bash
 go test ./...
 ```